 The Wilmot Ski Patrol has twice been awarded the National Outstanding Ski Patrol by the National Ski Patrol and many of our members currently hold and have held positions of leadership at all levels within the NSP organization.
 Because we continue to strive for a high degree of excellence in all of our patrollers we are selective about the candidates we choose to join our Patrol.

 Candidate Application Process:

-In order to be considered for our candidate program, interested individuals must submit a completed application (available on this site starting on October 1, 2014).
-Interested candidates must also attend an interview/orientation session and on-hill assessment.
+In order to be considered for our candidate program, interested individuals must submit a completed application.
+Once a completed application is received, interested candidates must also attend an on-hill assessment and interview at Wilmot Mountain.
 During this time Wilmot Patrollers will discuss our operations, training programs, and answer any questions you may have about the patrol.
 In addition to the interview/orientation, you will be asked to demonstrate your skiing/snowboarding skills.
 This on-hill demonstration will be evaluated by our instructors.

-For more information about joining the Wilmot Ski Patrol please contact:
+For more information about joining the Wilmot Ski Patrol program please contact: